ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 * Enhanced Streams commands XDELEX and XACKDEL for atomic message lifecycle and cleaner consumer group management.

-* Extended bitmap operations using richer BITOP operators for analytics over large bitsets.
+* Extended bitmap operations that use richer BITOP operators for analytics over large bitsets.

 * More mature vector search capabilities integrated with the query engine.